ajwilkie1/hs-elective-arrays-lab/README.md

 end
 ```

 The `each` method always requires the `do` and `end` keywords.
-The `|candy|` that you see is basically just the declaration of a variable called `candy` that represents each item in the array.
-This `each` code block is iterating through the array and printing out the name of each candy in the array.
+The `|candy|` that you see is the declaration of a variable called `candy` that represents each item in the array.
+In this `each` code block we are iterating through the array and printing out how much we love each candy in the array.